mattclifford1/table-tennis-demo-matlab/README.md

 ```

 # Disclaimer
-I no longer have Matlab software/licence so I cannot run and test this code!
-Any bug fixes via pull requests welcomed :)
+I no longer have Matlab software/licence so I cannot run and test this code (GNU octave doesn't come with the GUI functionality required unfortunately).
+So any bug fixes via pull requests welcomed :)

 Also, appologies for the state of the code - this would have been written in a big rush towards a project deadline.
 Let me know if you would like the accompanying paper with results and maths and I'll try and dig that out.